Elevating Inclusive, AI‑Ready Education: A Conversation on ITL Awards 2026

 Deans and Directors

-Heads of Department and senior academic or technology leaders in education
+Heads of Department and senior academic or technology leaders

 Core Themes and Evaluation Lens